-Antony Galitsky, MD, is a bariatric surgeon on staff at Banner Estrella Medical Center.
+Emil Graf, MD, is a bariatric surgeon on staff at Banner Gateway Medical Center.

 Question: I’ve been considering bariatric surgery for some time and would like to learn more about gastric sleeve resections.
 Will you please explain what a gastric sleeve resection is and how it is performed?

-Potential risks, which are associated with any surgical procedure, include the possibility of blood clots, leaking or bleeding at surgical sites, discomfort or nausea after surgery, and infection.
+The advantages to sleeve gastrectomy include lower complication rates compared to gastric bypass, and significantly greater success for weight loss and resolution of medical problems when compared to gastric banding.
+Potential risks, which are associated with any surgical procedure, include the possibility of blood clots, leaking or bleeding at surgical sites, infection, and nausea after surgery.

-If you’re considering bariatric surgery, speak with your healthcare provider to determine if you are a candidate and which option is best for you.
+If you are considering bariatric surgery, speak with your healthcare provider to determine if you are a candidate and which option is best for you.